Franktorio/franktorio-xsouls-lab/README.md

 ## December 05, 2025

 A Discord bot designed to facilitate the collection and display of gameplay data.
 It is currently adapted for the Roblox game *Pressure*.
-The bot provides backend support for the franktorio-research-scanner, which queries this bot’s database through an API.
+The bot provides backend support for the franktorio-research-scanner, which queries this bot's database through an API.

 > This is not an official bot or tool.
 We are not affiliated with the Pressure development team or staff.